- English/Language Arts

 The study of music allows students to blossom in many diverse ways: creative expression, teamwork, critical thinking, tolerance, and performance to name a few.

 Our music teachers - each one a talented musician - emphasize all aspects of the music experience, rather than focus primarily on performance.
 Students become critical listeners as they refine their appreciation of music and critical thinkers as they examine the socio-cultural context of the music they hear and play.
 They learn the discipline of practice and experience the rewards of contributing to a collaborative effort.
-Our students are given and wide range of opportunities to participate in musical performances and activities and are encouraged to push their limits and grow as musicians.
+Our students are given a wide range of opportunities to participate in musical performances and activities and are encouraged to push their limits and grow as musicians.

 The study of art provides students with new ways of seeing themselves and the world.
 In the supportive, respectful environment of our art classes, students are encouraged to express their ideas and come to understand the visions of their classmates and of professional artists.
 They are taught the language of aesthetics and how to think critically about the art that surrounds them.
 They also learn and practice the process of creation and engage in the many decisions that lead to a work of art.